For additional info on the Challenger 582 and 503 Power Packs

 With a crosswind on the lake rather than a more helpful headwind, the water takeoffs were 7-8 seconds for the 582 and 12-14 seconds for the 503.
-The angle of climb delta has to be 2 to 1!
+The angle of climb difference has to be 2 to 1!
 The 582 Challenger gets up on the step fast and charges through the waves - brute force in action - no finesse required!

 It's interesting to note that there was a crosswind from the left, rather than a headwind, and that the wind over the hills on the left off camera was creating downdrafts and turbulence suppressing performance.
 Both planes could easily have been rotated out of the water significantly earlier.
 Imagine this video with the wind on the nose, no downdrafts, and a more aggressive technique!

 If you haven't seen enough yet click here for a 582 Challenger launch on skis!